The DO difference

 How are DO’s Licensed?

-DOs are licensed to practice medicine by licensing boards in each state, just like MD physicians.
-Licensure requires successful completion of several rigorous medical licensing exams.
+DOs are licensed to practice medicine and surgery by licensing boards in each state.
+All physicians require successful completion of several vigorous national medical licensing examinations.